Top five things you don’t want to hear your kiddos say that’ll surely not simplify Christmas…

 2. Don’t shop with the kids.

-If there’s any disadvantage of home educating, Christmas shopping with my constant companions is tricky.
+If there’s any disadvantage of homeschooling, Christmas shopping with my constant companions is tricky.
 There was a time when Christmas shopping was simpler.
-Not much effort was required to distract and toss things into the cart piling our winter jackets on top when they were three, but now that they’re thirteen, nine, eleven, and six, those days are gone, baby.
+Not much effort was required to distract and toss things into the cart piling our winter jackets on top when they were three, but now that they’re older, those days are gone, baby.
 My kiddos can sniff out deception an aisle away.

 3. Simplify decorative expectations.

 I don’t feel inclined to load my cart with the purchase of fancy gift tags, or groom the tree in the latest theme colours.
-Once upon a time, I sold our pre-lit lopsided tree of ten years during a house move, in favour of a fresh tree.
+Once upon a time, I sold our pre-lit tree in favour of a fresh tree.

-A tree that isn’t as full and groomed as our Sears variety, and certainly not pre-lit.
+A tree that isn’t as full and groomed as our a department store and certainly not pre-lit.
 But I’m just thrilled to cut a fresh tree from our new property where Christmas trees will be available for years.
 Not a one of them look like they’re hearty enough to withstand a few lines of lights.
 It’s okay, I hate that job anyway.

 I have an entire holly tree in my front yard.
 Not the prettiest in summer season, but awfully convenient for the front door Christmas swag.
 A glass 9×13 pan with boughs from the backyard trees and a few vanilla candles with those sprigs of holly, and I have my dining room table décor complete.
 Ta da.